Outdoor Composting

 Make a Plan - How and where will compostable materials be collected inside the home or workplace?
 How and how often will they be transported to the compost location?
 Where will the compost location be?
 (Hint: it should be outdoors, in partial to full sun).
 What type of composter or containment structure will be used?

-Buy or Build a Container or Structure - Fully enclosed composters can speed up the decomposition process somewhat.
-They also protect against wildlife and contain odors.
-Some composters tumble, making circulation easy.
+Buy or Build a Container or Structure -Fully enclosed composters can speed up the decomposition process somewhat.
+They also prevent wildlife foraging and contain odors.
+Some composters tumble, making turning easy.
 Others require manual turning.
-Composters have a limited capacity, and may not be able to hold as much as you want to compost!
+Enclosed composters have a limited capacity, and may not be able to hold as much as you want to compost!
 You will likely also have to add water to enclosed composters on a regular basis during the summer to stop the material from drying out.
-Open air containers can be one or a series of open-top bins.
+Open-air containers can be one or a series of open-top bins.
 They can be purchased or built from lumber, chicken wire, or other fencing materials.
 They let dew and rain in, keeping moisture levels up.
 However, odor and wildlife can be a problem if food scraps are left near the surface.
-They also compost a bit more slowly, especially if not in full sun.
+They also produce compost a bit more slowly, especially if not in full sun.

 Enclosed composters and open containers have different benefits and maintenance considerations.